abhayluva/gateway-stream/README.md

   		- $table->date('stream_date')->default(null);
          	- $table->time('stream_time')->default(null);

-  	3 - now run "php artisan migrate" and "live_streaming" will create in your database
+  	3 - now run "php artisan migrate" and "live_streaming" table will create in your database

 4 - Add below code at the start of your page where you want to user library